STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks: Summary of Notations

 \section{Summary of Notations}

-In Section \ref{sec:approach}, we mathematically describe how \system generates the attention matrix, $A$, and the dissimilarity matrix, $D$, which is then used to calculate $L_{\system}$.
+In the ``Proposed'' section, we mathematically describe how \system generates the attention matrix, $A$, the structural dissimilarity matrix, $Q$, and the embedding dissimilarity matrix, $D$, which is then used to calculate $L_{\system}$.
 In Table \ref{tab:notation}, we provide a summary of all the mathematical notation used to describe \system.